Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 Maybe that orange mass on his head isn't hair.
 Maybe it's a finely woven copper Faraday cage.

-Air gap it when data is connected (Score:2)
+Air gap it when data is connected (Score:3)

 Put all the critical files on an external drive that is only plugged in when the system is isolated.
 Not perfect, but with good higene and an innocuous configuration on the base it should be fine.